Ziauddin University

 • She leads the Pakistan Registry of Intensive CarE (PRICE) which is operational across all provinces of Pakistan in both public and private sector hospitals.

-• She is a PI for REMAP-CAP, MegaRox, and GenOMICC in Pakistan
+• She is a PI for REMAP-CAP, MegaRox, and GenOMICC in Pakistan.

 • She leads the South Asian ISARIC hub and is on the Executive Board of International Severe Acute Respiratory and Emerging Infections Consortium (ISARIC). https://isaric.org/isaric-regional-hubs/